darkn3rd/script-tut/compiled_lang/java/README.md

 ### Windows 11: MSYS2

-In MSYS2, you can popint to your Java installation using a method like this:
+MSYS2 does not provide first-party packages for a full OpenJDK/JDK.
+You can point to your existing Java installation using this method:

 ```bash
 cat >> ~/.bashrc <<'EOF'